tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

 # Installation

 * The modified scripts are based on https://github.com/NVIDIA-AI-IOT/jetbot, thus first clone that repository and install as they describe
-* place the folder with all files in the Jetracer/roadfollowing directory (it might also work out of Jetbot-Project folder, in case jetracer and jetbot repositories were installed)
+* Place the folder with all files in the Jetracer/roadfollowing directory (it might also work out of Jetbot-Project folder, in case jetracer and jetbot repositories were installed)
 * To try the Jetbot road following TRT model, copy it from the Jetbot/roadfollowing to this folder, which can be in Jetbot/roadfollowing/Classification_Stop
 * The 1_datacollection... script is used to collect images for the four classes (the first class needs to be background/free) and to train a model, and also to test if objects are recognized
 * The model will be saved as "classification_behavior_model.pth"
-* use 2_load_build_2_TRT_classification_model.ipynb to convert into TRT and save as "trt_classification_behavior_model.pth"
+* Use 2_load_build_2_TRT_classification_model.ipynb to convert into TRT and save as "trt_classification_behavior_model.pth"
 * 3_roadfollowing_classification_behavior.ipynb is the live run of the classification and road following

 # 3 script
-* since the sliders are creating a time lag, they have been removed.
+* Since the sliders are creating a time lag, they have been removed.
 They can be re-activated again by removing the #.
-* the thresholds and behaviour need to be adjusted at the last major cell in the two LISTs - the order of the values is according  Categories
+* The thresholds and behaviour need to be adjusted at the last major cell in the two LISTs - the order of the values is according  Categories

 # Training of classes
 * First take background images (everything that should not be detected as object) - start with 40 images